 Jeffrey N. Peters

 I specialize in the literature and culture of early modern – late Renaissance and seventeenth-century – France.
 In the broadest sense, my scholarship considers the nature of the literary as a property of knowledge.
 I am interested in the way our ability to know the world often seems to require us to turn away from the world in order to give it meaning.
-In an early modern poetic tradition that took its authority from Aristotle, our access to knowledge was said to be determined not by ordinary reality as that which is, but by the poetic as that which might be – not poetry as illusion or fiction, but poetry as a statement, or event, of the possible.
+In an early modern poetic tradition that took its authority from Aristotle, our access to knowledge was often said to be determined not by ordinary reality as that which is, but by the poetic as that which might be – not poetry as illusion or fiction, but poetry as a statement, or event, of the possible.

 I am currently working on two books related to these questions.
 The first derives from and expands on a special double issue of the journal Romance Quarterly (68, 2 and 68, 3) on the topic of “Early Modern Clouds” which I co-edited in 2021 with Katharina N. Piechocki.
 This project considers the multiform relations that hold between clouds and the aesthetic and examines the ways clouds embody modes of depiction bound up with the expression of the ineffable or what we call the “poetics of meteorology."